pantsel/ansible-kong-examples/README.md

 The ansible configuration file

-`private_key_file` is set to the default `Orbstack` private key used to SSH in the hosts.
-If nor using `Orbstack`, adjust the value accordingly.

 ### inventory/hosts.yml

 > Modify the file as needed if you are not using OrbStack to ensure compatibility with the provided example.